Joint Value Estimation and Bidding in Repeated First-Price Auctions: Problem Formulation and Main Results

+\cref{ass:noconfounding} mimics the standard nonconfoundedness assumption in causal inference \citep{imbens2015causal}.
+It only requires the conditional independence on the treatment effect but not on the potential outcomes, hence weaker than the counterpart adopted in \citep[Assumption 1]{waisman2024online} which pioneers the study of JVEB in auctions.
+Intuitively, the context $\bx_t$ should encode all necessary information for a given item to both the bidder and competitors.
+This assumption is also somewhat necessary: even if $v_{t,0}=0$ and $\bx_t=\varnothing$, dependence between $v_{t,1}$ and $M_t$ could lead to an $\Omega(T)$ regret (cf. \citep[Theorem 8]{han2024optimal} and \citep[Theorem 8]{cesa2024role}).

+\cref{ass:context} is a standard independence assumption over time, stating that that both $(v_{t,1},v_{t,0})$ and $M_t$ depend only on the current context $\bx_t$.
+While one could argue that the HOB $M_t$ should also depend on past history, modeling such dependence is typically intractable in practice.
+As a practical alternative, prior work on auctions, including \citep{badanidiyuru2023learning, han2024optimal}, adopts this independence assumption, and we follow the same approach in this paper.

-Specifically, for the modeling of $M_t$, we let $G_t$ be a generic time-varying cumulative distribution function (CDF) of $M_t$ which possibly depends on the context $x_t$.
-Then $G_t(b) = \mathbb{P}(b\geq M_t)$ and the expected payoff for bidding $b_t$ is
+Having set up the causal inference framework, we now turn to the bandit-learning component.
+Let $G_t$ denote the time-varying cumulative distribution function (CDF) of $M_t$ conditioned on the context $\bx_t$, i.e., $G_t(b) = \mathbb{P}(M_t\le b|\bx_t)$.
+Then the expected payoff for submitting a bid $b_t$ is

-Throughout this paper we will always make the following assumption on $G_t$. \begin{assumption}[Bounded density] The CDF $G_t$ is $L$-Lipschitz, i.e. it admits a density $g_t$ with $\|g_t\|_\infty\le L$. \end{assumption}

-Also, for the estimation of $G_t$, we assume a general estimation oracle which outputs an estimator $\widehat{G}_t$ of $G_t$, based on the available and relevant information $\{x_s, M_s\}_{s<t} \cup \{x_t\}$.
-Consequently, our regret bounds will depend on some closeness parameter between $\widehat{G}_t$ and $G_t$ which will be specified in the explicit regret bounds and validated through simple examples.

-The main distinct feature of this work lies in the modeling of potential outcomes $(v_{t,1}, v_{t,0})$.
-First, recall that $(v_{t,1}, v_{t,0})$ has a crucial feedback structure: the bidder only observes $v_{t,1}$ if $b_t\ge M_t$, and only observes $v_{t,0}$ if $b_t<M_t$.
-If we refer all observations of $v_{t,1}$ as the ``treatment group'', then the propensity score of a treatment is $\mathbb{P}(b_t\ge M_t) = G_t(b_t)$, a value depending on the bid $b_t$.
-This is precisely the main difficulty we encounter in the problem of joint value estimation and bidding.
-Second, for the distributional assumptions on $(v_{t,0}, v_{t,1})$ and possibly $x_t$, we consider three different models as follows.